patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/code/preprocess/PREPROCESSING_STEPS.md

 │       └── [preprocessed video files before some additional processing steps]
 |
 └── preprocessed/
-    ├── landmarks_metadata_v1.csv [metadata about the landmarks preprocessed with version 1] ├── landmarks_metadata_v2.csv
-    ├── video_metadata_v1.csv [metadata about the videos preprocessed with version 1] ├── video_metadata_v2.csv
+    ├── metadata_v1.csv [metadata about the videos preprocessed with version 1] ├── metadata_v2.csv
     ├── videos/
     │   ├── v1/
     │   │   ├── individual_metadata/
-    │   │   │   └── [per-video JSON metadata that is used to make the video_metadata_v1.csv file]
+    │   │   │   └── [per-video JSON metadata that is used to make the metadata_v1.csv file]
     │   │   └── [preprocessed video files]
     │   └── v2/
     │       ├── individual_metadata/